 Stretched round of pizza dough on a wooden cutting board with flour.

-I roll the dough to about 14″ in diameter – match to the size of your pizza stone.
+Roll out the dough.
+I aim for about 14″ in diameter – matched to the size of my pizza stone.

 Creamy white pizza sauce being spread on pizza dough on a black pizza peel.